apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

 ![Real-time data lake with Flink CDC](/_static/fig/real-time-data-lake-tutorial/real-time-data-lake-tutorial.png "architecture of real-time data lake")

-You can also use other data sources like Oracle/Postgres and sinks like Hudi/Doris to build your own pipeline.
+You can also use other data sources like Oracle/Postgres and sinks like Hudi to build your own pipeline.

 ## Preparation
 Prepare a Linux or MacOS computer with Docker installed.